 Anthony Mathieu, Graduate Recruiter

 Anthony Mathieu is a recent graduate of BTR Cohort 10 and teaches English Language Arts and Humanities.
 Born and raised in the city of Boston, Anthony is excited to be returning to his alma mater of BLA as a teacher.
 Upon graduating from high school in 2008, he received a full-tuition scholarship from the Posse Foundation to attend Hamilton College, where received a B.A. in Government.
 When he is not in the classroom, Anthony enjoys creating Hip-Hop music and reading.

 Kayla Morse, Graduate Recruiter

 Kayla Morse, a BTR Cohort 9 graduate, is a native Floridian from the Greater Orlando area, a proud alumna of the University of Florida [Class of 2011], and an active member of the Alpha Kappa Alpha Sorority.
 Prior to joining BTR, Kayla served as a teacher intern at Breakthrough Greater Boston [formerly Breakthrough Cambridge] during the summers of 2009 and 2010.
-Kayla completed her BTR residency in a fifth grade classroom at Young Achievers K-8 School in Mattapan.
-She recently completed her dual license in Special Education is now in her second year teaching at the William W. Henderson Inclusion Elementary School in Dorchester, she will be joining the Dudley Street Neighborhood Charter School as a Founding 3rd grade teacher this school year.
+Kayla completed her BTR residency in a fifth grade classroom at Young Achievers K-8 School in Mattapan, and has her dual license in Special Education.
+After serving as a full inclusion educator for two years at the William W. Henderson Inclusion Elementary School in Dorchester, she will be joining the Dudley Street Neighborhood Charter School as a Founding 3rd grade teacher this school year.

 Residents & Graduates